-The integrator guide covers the process of extending Corteza to cover your business needs.
-An integration can be as simple as the modification of the login screen to include your brand graphics, or as complex as the implementation of a completely custom Low Code application.
+The low-code platform developer guide covers the process of extending Corteza to cover your business' needs.
+An integration can be as simple as the modification of the login screen to include your brand graphics or as complex as the implementation of a completely custom Low Code application.

 For authentication, Corteza implements the OAuth2 protocol, where Corteza can act both as an OAuth2 client or as a server.
 Refer to the authentication section for details.

-It is a good idea to include your brand graphics where your Corteza instance will be accessed by external users.
+It may be a good idea to include your brand graphics where your Corteza instance will be accessed by external users.

 To personalize other Corteza web applications, you need to do so in the source code and rebuild your custom web application manually.

-If you wish to connect an external application with Corteza in order to exchange data, you can use our Node.js API clients.
+If you wish to connect an external application with Corteza in order to exchange data, you are able to do so by using our Node.js API clients.

-A workflow is a simplified BPMN diagram, allowing you to describe the automation in a human-friendly manner.
-A workflow is the recommended way to implement an automation as they are easier to read and maintain.
+A workflow is a simplified BPMN diagram, which allows you to describe the automation in a user-friendly manner.
+A workflow is the recommended way of implementing an automation.
+Workflows are easier to read and maintain.

-If the automation requires multiple complex operations that are not natively supported by the workflow engine, an automation script may be a better choice.
+When the automation requires multiple complex operations that are not originally supported by the workflow engine, an automation script is a better choice.

 To enable PDF document rendering, you will need to run the gotenberg Docker container.

-Corteza defines a flexible template facility, allowing you to define custom documents (such as marketing emails and PDF quotes) that you will send to your contacts.
+Corteza defines a flexible template facility, which allows you to design custom documents (such as marketing emails and PDF quotes) that you send to your contacts.
 The template facility currently supports PDF, HTML, and plain text formats.

 Refer to the templates section to overview the process of defining a template and rendering a document.